UbiquityRobotics/learn/support/troubleshooting.md

 ## Finding Robot Firmware Version Info

-Should you have to get back to report behavior issues with the robot and not powersupply sort of issues here is how to get firmware version and date.
+Should you have to get back to report behavior issues with the robot where the robot can move that means a great deal of the system is operational.
+It is important to report to the support group the firmware version and its date which is done as follows if the host Raspberry Pi cpu is able to communicate with the main MCB board.

     rostopic echo /diagnostics | grep -A 1  'Firmware [DV]'

+Report the version of the MCB main board if any tests indicate it has a fault.

 ## Troubleshooting Lack Of Robot Movement